sharma-shray/justwatch_demo/README.md

-Introducing the culture that things should be done properly and not

 Note:
-I do not have experience with go lonag and with creating microservices
+I do not have experience with go lonag and with creating microservices so i have chosen typescript .